xmoezzz/KrkrExtract/KrkrExtract/Readme.txt

 For long-term support, this project won't be an open source project at present.

 [Dev log]
+Version 2.0.0.0
+Support pack SenrenBanka
+Rewrite all source code and fix some bug
+Beta version!
+Maybe not stable now

 Version 1.0.3.1
 Improved compatibility (Fixed issue10)